TDanielVS/CODES/model car/README.md

 # AutoNOMOSmini
-Create a virtual environment, all instructions in Conda Env folder.
+Create a virtual environment, all instructions in "Conda Env" folder.

-Record data with rosbag record http://wiki.ros.org/rosbag/Commandline
+Record some data with rosbag record command http://wiki.ros.org/rosbag/Commandline

-Clear your data
+Clear your data with the scripts in "extractor de bolsas" folder

 ### Training

 ### Test